Creating a great headline isn't hard, but it does take practice.

 3. Enter the 3 headlines in your post and turn on the test

 4. Run it on the biggest subreddit in your niche.
 Preferably with over a million people.
-If you're niche subreddit isn't that big, don't worry - it's just ideal to have more subscribers there.
+If your niche subreddit isn't that big, don't worry – it's just ideal to have more subscribers there.

 5. Pay for upvotes